wonka360/Augmented-Reality-Matlab-Capstone-Final-Project/README.md

 # Preliminary Setup Before Running the Application

+There are two paths to running this application.
+If the user wants to run this application without a live camera and without the hassle of calibrating a camera then open "AR_Demo_script.mlx" or "AR_Demo_script.m" and run the script.
+The user however will just be limited to seeing the 3D wireframe reconstruction overlaid on a static image of the floor plan.

+If the user will like to see the 3D wireframe overlaid on a live video feed of the architectural floor plan then open "AR_runtime_file.mlx" or "AR_runtime_file.m".

-Before running the code in this project it is very important that the camera being used to take the photo or the live video feed be calibrated.
+Before running "AR_runtime_file.mlx" or "AR_runtime_file.m" it is very important that the camera being used to take the photo or the live video feed be calibrated.

 Visit https://in.mathworks.com/help/vision/ug/using-the-single-camera-calibrator-app.html for detailed instructions on how to calibrate a camera.

 Save the .mat file generated i.e calibrationSession.mat in the root directory 'AR Capstone Matlab 2.0/'

+**Note:** The user is strictly advised not to use 'Demo_calibrationSession.mat' if running "AR_runtime_file.mlx" or "AR_runtime_file.m".
+This file contains the camera parameters of a different camera and if used will result in misallignment between the 3D wireframe reconstruction and the video feed of the floor plan.
+The inclusion of 'Demo_calibrationSession.mat' is intended for demostration purposes only and is to be used only in "AR_Demo_script.mlx" or "AR_Demo_script.m"

 # Things To Do Before Running The Application
 Download the folder 'AR Capstone Matlab 2.0' open in either matlab online or matlab desktop and do the following.

-1.)
+If the user prefers to run the demo scripts 'AR_Demo_script.m' or 'AR_Demo_script.mlx' 1.)
 Navigate to the sub directory 'Floor Plan Prints' this folder contains, documents of simplified floor plans.
 Take a Printout of one of these documents.

 2.)
 Take a photo of the printed floor plan in an illuminated room and store the photo in the root directory 'AR Capstone Matlab 2.0/'.